EnduranceCode/AndroidBasicsNanodegree/README.md

 #### Project Overview
 The goal of this project is to create a Score Keeper App which gives a user the ability to keep track of the score of two different teams/players playing a game/sport.
 The choosen sport for this app is [Taekwondo](https://en.wikipedia.org/wiki/Taekwondo).

+### Project 3 - Quiz App

+This project's code is stored in the folder [project3](./project3) of this repository.

+#### Project Overview
+The goal is to create an educational app that quizzes a user about Triathlon Olympic History.
+It is required a minimum of 4 questions and a maximum of 10 quiz questions, including at least one check box, one radio button, and one text entry.

 ## Practice Sets

 ### Practice Set: Object-Oriented Programming